 - Natural gas; and

 - Propane (liquefied petroleum gas).

 In addition, the National Defense Authorization Act of 2008 expanded the definition of an alternative fuel vehicle to include:

 - Any vehicle achieving a significant reduction in petroleum consumption;

 - Fuel cell vehicles; and

 - Hybrid electric vehicles.

-GSA Fleet strives to assist federal customers in acquiring vehicles that help to meet federal sustainability requirements and reduce costs.
-Fleet has achieved measurable success in this endeavor.
-In FY 2013, the GSA leased Fleet had an overall MPG improvement of 19.42 percent, meaning on average, GSA Fleet put a vehicle in to the fleet that was 19.42 percent more fuel efficient than the vehicle it replaced.
+GSA Fleet strives to assist federal customer in acquiring vehicles that help to meet federal sustainability requirements and reduce costs.
+Fleet has achieved measurable success in the is endeavor.
+In FY 2014, the GSA leased Fleet had an overall MPG improvement of 20.5 percent, meaning on average, GSA fleet put a vehicle into the fleet that was 20.5 percent more fuel efficient than the vehicle it replaced.

-Please refer to the documents below for additional information:
+Please refer to the document below for additional information: